 Doing so means the framework assumes that there's no competition for resources

 among these devices and thus any/all of them are allowed to be

 captured concurrently along with one regular input device (such as the

 microphone).
 If hardware constraints on concurrent capture do exist

-application logic in the first party applications designed to use these input
+app logic in the first-party apps designed to use these input

 AUDIO_DEVICE_IN_BUS devices or

 Android 8.x and lower supports three volume groups (ring, media, and alarm) along with a hidden group for phone in-call.
 Each group can be set to a different volume level based on the output device, such as higher volumes for speakers and lower volumes for headsets).